stevepeeff/MordheimBuilder/MordheimTableTop/MordheimBuilder ReadMe.txt

 * Test Comment (tooltip) when adding skills/injuries
 * incorporate the ultimate ref sheet.
 * Warband description
+* The 'Tooltip' on Characteristic Sv is not updated correctly (E.g. buy Light Armour = Shield, change to Heavy Armor )

 Version 2.0
 * Progress in game (Out of action etc)